This article is printed from http://www.SelfGrowth.com

 However, falling in love can bring about a serious problem of endless heartaches if a person falls in love too fast.
 Let us look at what brings about the feeling of needing to fall in love, what defines true love & the string of broken hearts that can occur if one falls in love too quickly.

-With these key elements examined, a person may realize that they're too rapidly generating the feeling of falling in love & in doing so, producing unfortunate consequences.
+too rapidly generating the feeling of falling in love & in doing so, producing unfortunate consequences.

 A life filled with a great amount of broken hearts predictably points to a great amount of relationships in which the person fell in love too quickly.